SkygearIO/features/features/285-design-webhooks/events.md

 For BEFORE events about a user, following fields can be mutated:
 - `metadata`: user metadata
 - `verify_info`: verify info of user
-- `is_verified`: verified status of user
 - `is_disabled`: disbled status of user

 **NOTE**
 - The mutations would not affect authorization of current operation. e.g. disabling user through mutations would not fail an operation requiring non-disabled users.
-- `is_verified` is normally derived from `verify_info`.
-If it is mutated to be different than the derived value, it would be reset to the derived value when `verify_info` is updated.

 ## Event Types